XSockets/XSockets.NET-4.0/README.md

 Start here if you are new to XSockets.NET

-###What is it?
+###What is XSockets.NET?
 XSockets.NET is a real-time messaging system that allows communication between any device that has TCP/IP.
 The server can be hosted anywhere (.NET/Mono) and the clients cover every major browser + C#, VB.NET, Android, iOS, NETMF.
-And it is very easy to connect anything else that has a TCP/IP stack.
+And it is very easy to connect anything else that has a TCP/IP stack since XSockets allows custom protocols.

 ***In short terms: RealTime, InternetOfThings and WebRTC in a single framework!***